inpefess/tptp-grpc/README.md

 # How to install

-This project uses Java 11. , generate GitHub [personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages).
+This project uses Java 11.
+To get the Maven package, first generate GitHub [personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages).

 For [Gradle](https://gradle.org/), add you GitHub user name as `gpr.user` and you personal access token as `grp.key` to `gradle.properties`.
 Maven, sbt or others should provide similar options for package registry authentication.